Newgrange Stone Age Passage Tomb

-The passage and chamber is aligned with the rising sun on the
+The passage and chamber is aligned with the rising sun on the mornings around the

-winter solstice.
-It is the best know monument within the Brú na Bóinne complex, alongside the similar passage tomb mounds of
+within the Brú na Bóinne complex, alongside the similar passage tomb mounds of

 is a part of the Brú na Bóinne UNESCO World Heritage Site.
 Newgrange also shares

 After its initial use, Newgrange was sealed and it remained so until the

 The Mound and Passage Tomb